-Lentils are lumped into the same family with beans and peas since they’re legumes and grow in pods.
+Lentils are lumped into the same family as beans and peas, since they’re legumes and grow in pods.
 They come from all over Europe, Asia and North Africa and in many different varieties, usually named for their color.
 Each type varies in flavor, so they can range from sweet to earthy to peppery.
 Lentils are most commonly called for in soup and stew recipes, but feel free to toss them atop a cold salad or add them to any vegan casseroles or bakes, too.
 They also taste great with eggs, on toast and in rice bowls.

 Per ½-cup serving: 59 calories, 0g fat, 10g carbs, 4g protein, 4g fiber

 Peas are among the most popular beans (yes, they're beans) served in the U.S., but domesticated peas actually originated in the Mediterranean and Middle East.
 We like them most when they're at peak deliciousness in the spring, but we always have a bag of frozen peas on deck to use in soups, potpies, stews and more.
 Fresh and frozen peas alike pair especially well with pasta and fresh herbs, and they can even be turned into pesto.
 Whether you sautée, bake or boil them, peas are affordable, versatile, sweet and starchy.